 - Please use the restroom before arriving at the science center.
 The science center does have two restrooms but they can only fit one person at a time.

 Here are some common questions you might want to share with the student before getting to the museum.

 - Do we have animals at the museum?

 YES!
-But most of them are stuffed.
+But all of them are stuffed.
 Our stuffed animals used to be alive once but for various reasons died and were stuffed by a taxidermist.
 You might also see animals outside on the trail behind the museum.
 It is very important to remember not to touch the animals inside the museum & science center or outside on the trail.

 - Was Iron Hill Museum always a museum?